Skip to Main Content

 • Are any limitations acknowledged?

-• Does the work substantiate other materials you have read or does it deviate from the majority of works in the field?
+• Does the work substantiate other materials you have read or deviate from most works in the field?

 • What new information does the work add to the field?